 Kitsap County's parks budget is supported by a diverse range of funding sources.
-The county's General Fund, which includes revenue from property and sales taxes, serves as the primary funding source for the Parks and Recreation Department.
-Additional funding comes from Kitsap Public Facilities District, fees for recreational programs, facility rentals, and special events.
-The county also pursues grants from RCO, Kitsap County Conservation Futures, Kitsap Public Facilities District, and federal programs such as the Land and Water Conservation Fund (LWCF).
-To support growth, the county charges impact fees on new developments to help fund the expansion of parks and recreational facilities.
-A portion of the Real Estate Excise Tax (REET) and a dedicated sales tax also contribute to the budget.
-Occasionally, bonds are issued for large-scale park projects, with funds repaid over time.
+The County's General Fund, which includes revenue from property and sales taxes, serves as the primary funding source for the Parks Department's operational budget.
+Additional funding comes from facility rentals, events, and leases and contracts.

+For capital projects, the County utilizes four primary funding sources: Real Estate Excise Tax (REET) II, park impact fees, grants, and the County's General Fund.
+Occasionally, voter approved bonds may be issued for park development or land acquisition.
 Additional resources come from donations, sponsorships, and partnerships with businesses, non-profits, and other governmental agencies.
+Additional capital funding options are discussed in Table 6-2.